 July 2, 2021 | News

-Let’s start with your background — What you shoot, and when you started your business?
+Let’s start with your background — What do you shoot, and when did you start your business?

 My main activity, what makes my heart sing, is documentary family photography.
 I also embraced video and love creating emotional and contemporary family films.

 I spend between two and eight hours with my families and capture everyday memories, family milestones; as well as family events, special day outs, and even vacations.
 My goal is for them to leave with a photobook that tells the story of what their family’s lives feel like at that moment in time.
 I include two mini-duplicates of the main album with all my orders for the children as well.